Gullah: Origin of the Gullah Geechee people

+The Gullah people have been able to preserve much of their African cultural heritage because of climate, geography, cultural pride, and patterns of importation of enslaved Africans.
+The peoples who contributed to Gullah culture included the Bakongo, Mbundu, Vili, Yombe, Yaka, Pende, Mandinka, Kissi, Fulani, Mende, Wolof, Kpelle, Temne, Limba, Dyula, Susu, and the Vai.

 By the middle of the 18th century, thousands of acres in the Georgia and South Carolina Lowcountry, and the Sea Islands were developed as African rice fields.
 African farmers from the "Rice Coast" brought the skills for cultivation and tidal irrigation that made rice farming one of the most successful industries in early America.

 The subtropical climate encouraged the spread of malaria and yellow fever, which were both carried and transmitted by mosquitoes.
 These tropical diseases were endemic in Africa and might have been carried by enslaved Africans to the colonies.
 Mosquitoes in the swamps and inundated rice fields of the Lowcountry picked up and spread the diseases to European settlers, as well.
-Malaria and yellow fever soon became endemic in the region.

 Because they had acquired some immunity in their homeland, Africans were more resistant to these tropical fevers than were the Europeans.
 As the rice industry was developed, planters continued to import enslaved Africans.
 By about 1708, South Carolina had a black majority.
 Coastal Georgia developed a black majority after rice cultivation expanded there in the mid-18th century.
 Malaria and yellow fever became endemic.
 Fearing these diseases, many white planters and their families left the Lowcountry during the rainy spring and summer months when fevers ran rampant.
-Others lived mostly in cities such as Charleston rather than on the isolated plantations, especially those on the Sea Islands.

 The planters left their European or African "rice drivers", or overseers, in charge of the rice plantations.
 These had hundreds of laborers, with African traditions reinforced by new imports from the same regions.
 Over time, the Gullah people developed a creole culture in which elements of African languages, cultures, and community life were preserved to a high degree.
 Their culture developed in a distinct way, different from that of the enslaved African Americans in states such as North Carolina, Virginia, and Maryland, where the enslaved lived in smaller groups, and had more sustained and frequent interactions with whites and British American culture.